-Real estate law varies from state to state, so look to your real estate agent for guidance on any other nuances specific to your area to move toward the sale.
+Real estate law varies from state to state, so ask your real estate agent for guidance on any other nuances specific to your area.
 In New York, for example, the due diligence period takes place prior to both parties signing the contract.
-In most other states, the due diligence period takes place during the first 10 days under contract.
+In most other states, the due diligence period takes place during the first 10 days the home is under contract.

 You may need to adjust your mindset before walking into a house advertised as move-in ready.

-Making it past the offer and negotiation is a major step, but it doesn’t guarantee the deal will go through.
-In the roughly 30 days or so it takes for most transactions to close following an offer, a lot of information can come up that requires additional negotiation and may lead one party to back out altogether.
+Moving past the offer and negotiation doesn’t guarantee the deal will go through.
+In the roughly 30 days or so it takes for most transactions to close following an offer, a lot of information can come up that requires additional negotiation and may lead one party to back out.

-For buyers, the biggest problem you may encounter is financial.
-Be sure to have your finances in order before you place an offer on a house and be forthcoming with your lender about your income, any debt you may have and other possible blips that may appear in your credit history.
-Being preapproved for your mortgage before you start touring homes can help speed up the approval process because the lender will have already confirmed your credit history and financial background.
+For buyers, the biggest factor is finances.
+Be sure to have your finances in order before you place an offer on a house, and be forthcoming with your lender about your income, any debt or other issues in your credit history.
+Getting preapproved for your mortgage before you start touring homes can help speed up the approval process because the lender will have already confirmed your credit history and financial background.
 Even with preapproval, however, avoid making any major purchases until after you close on your house.

 The appraisal can also be a potential issue.
-If the property appraises lower than the agreed-upon asking price, you may have to come up with additional cash or try renegotiating the price with the seller.
+If the property appraises for lower than the agreed-upon asking price, you may have to come up with additional cash or renegotiate the price with the seller.

-For sellers, defects on the property discovered during the inspection can cause a lot of problems.
-To avoid this, Pepoon recommends having a prelisting inspection to allow you to make repairs, or at least note the needed repairs before a buyer sees the property.
+For sellers, defects in the property discovered during the inspection can cause a lot of problems.
+A prelisting inspection allows you to learn about and make needed repairs before you put your house on the market.

-At the end of the day, the under contract or escrow period serves as a period of time for the buyer or seller to discover everything necessary for the deal to take place and to back out if necessary.
-That earnest money submitted by the buyer typically goes back to the buyer if the deal falls through with cause on either side, like a low appraisal or major cracks in the foundation, though rules may vary based on state laws.
+At the end of the day, the under-contract or escrow period serves as time for the buyer or seller to discover everything necessary for the deal to take place.
+The earnest money submitted by the buyer typically goes back to the buyer if the deal falls through with cause on either side, like a low appraisal or major cracks in the foundation, though rules may vary based on state laws.

 Be ready for things to go wrong.